RAHUL-AMBARAGONDA/DevSecOps-Project/README.md

  **9. Access the Azure Portal**
 - Click on **Go to the Azure Portal** to access your new Azure account dashboard.

----

-## **Visual Aids**
-- **Screenshot of the Azure Free Account Page**: [Insert Image Here]
-- **Screenshot of the Microsoft Account Sign-In Page**: [Insert Image Here]
-- **Screenshot of the Verification Process**: [Insert Image Here]
-- **Screenshot of Azure Portal Dashboard**: [Insert Image Here]

----
+For detailed information about free trail acess this link : [how-to-add-a-trial-subscription-to-your-azure-account]([https://techcommunity.microsoft.com/t5/startups-at-microsoft/how-to-add-a-trial-subscription-to-your-azure-account-step-by/ba-p/3792372)

 This concludes Step 1 of setting up your DevSecOps pipeline.
 Once your Azure account is ready, you can proceed to the next steps in your project.
-Let me know when you're ready for the next step or if you need more details on this one!